ublue-os/website/docs/images/bazzite/FAQ.md

 ### Brew

 Brew is a popular package manager that was intended as a community-driven package manager for macOS.
+There is also a Linux port for it.

 Brew is available by entering `just install-brew` and `just install-brew-to-shell`.
 Read the [official documentation](https://docs.brew.sh/Homebrew-on-Linux) on how to use it.

 ### rpm-ostree

 Fedora has [documentation](https://docs.fedoraproject.org/en-US/fedora/latest/system-administrators-guide/package-management/rpm-ostree/) on rpm-ostree.
 The most common command you will use is `rpm-ostree install <package>` to layer Fedora's RPM packages to the image.
 After that has finished you will be required to reboot your system to use it.
 However, it is highly recommended to only use this command as the last resort especially if the package can be obtained through the above methods.
+Layering packages to your image using this is mostly intended for system-level packages, but any package available in Fedora can be layered using rpm-ostree.

 ## How do I run Windows applications?